hackthedev/dcts-shipping/README.md

 ## Installing
 ### Docker

-> [!Note]
+> [!NOTE]
 >
-> Docker is currently NOT working-
+> Docker has been **discontinued**.
-> If you know how to setup docket please reach out to me or create an issue
+>
+> I really dont have the time and knowledge to work on it and maintain it.
+If you know how docker works, maybe you can create a repo with working docker and i will link it here.

 <br>